xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 print_result(results)
 ```
 This is the main file where you initialize Nornir with the `InitNornir` function and provide the configuration file.
-In the next step, call a run method and provide the tasks to be executed, here I provided `napalm_get` imported from the `nornir_napalm` plugin.
+In the next step, call a run method and provide the tasks to be executed, here we provided `napalm_get`, imported from the `nornir_napalm` plugin.
 It executes the provided napalm getters over all the hosts provided in the inventory and returns the results.

 Execute **nornir_main.py** file and retrieve the results.
 ```